 Last summer, I tested out two kinds of live traps and here are the results of my trial,

 Chipmunk Trap Comparison Test.
-I have a Chipmunkinator trap available for sale if anyone needs one.
+I ended up selling the Chipmunkinator trap.
 It’s the trap that can catch multiple chipmunks.
-It’s a good trap, but we’ve decided to stick with the Havahart for our use.
+It was a good trap, but we decided to stick with the Havahart for our use.

 It’s very much an individual decision if you want to encourage or discourage chipmunks from hanging out at your place.
 I think the neighbors are sending theirs over to our yard this summer.
 There seem to be more than ever before.